google/WebFundamentals/src/_langs/en/updates/2015-07-22-interact-with-ble-devices-on-the-web.markdown

 [Promises tutorial](http://www.html5rocks.com/en/tutorials/es6/promises/).
 One
 more thing, `() => {}` are simply ECMAScript 2015 [Arrow
 functions](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Functions/Arrow_functions)
-- they have a shorter syntax compared to function expressions and lexically bind the `this` value.
+-- they have a shorter syntax compared to function expressions and lexically bind the `this` value.

 ### Scan Bluetooth Devices

-This version of the Web Bluetooth API specification intends to allow websites, running in the Central role, to connect to GATT Remote Servers over either a Basic Rate/Enhanced Data Rate (BR/EDR) or BLE connection.
-It also aims to support communication among devices that only implement Bluetooth 4.0 or 4.1.
+This version of the Web Bluetooth API specification intends to allow websites, running in the Central role, to connect to remote GATT Servers over a BLE connection.
+It aims to support communication among devices that implement Bluetooth 4.0 or later.

 When a website requests access to nearby BLE devices using `navigator.bluetooth.requestDevice`, Google Chrome will prompt user with a device chooser where he can pick one device or simply cancel the request.
 At the time of writing though, **the device chooser hasn't been implemented yet.**
-Only the closer device that matches filters will be returned.
+Only the first device that matches filters will be returned.

 The `navigator.bluetooth.requestDevice` function takes a mandatory Object that define Bluetooth GATT services filters.
 These filters are used to return only devices that advertise these services.

-For instance, scanning Bluetooth devices advertising [Bluetooth GATT Battery Service](https://developer.bluetooth.org/gatt/services/Pages/ServiceViewer.aspx?u=org.bluetooth.service.battery_service.xml) is that simple.
+For instance, scanning Bluetooth devices advertising [Bluetooth GATT Battery Service](https://developer.bluetooth.org/gatt/services/Pages/ServiceViewer.aspx?u=org.bluetooth.service.battery_service.xml) is this simple.

 {% highlight javascript %}
 navigator.bluetooth.requestDevice({ filters: [{ services: ['battery_service'] }] })